-If you love white farmhouse kitchens and want to paint your kitchen white, then you will love this post teaching you How To Paint Kitchen Cabinets White Without Sanding!
+If you love white farmhouse kitchens and want to paint your kitchen white, then you will love this post teaches you How To Paint Kitchen Cabinets White Without Sanding!
 I’ll show you how to paint old kitchen cabinets and answer how much does it cost to paint kitchen cabinets (it’s much cheaper than you think!).
-I also have lots of pictures of painting kitchen cabinets before and after!
+I also have lots of pictures of painting fake wood cabinets before and after!

 I know how to paint stained kitchen cabinets white and how to paint kitchen cabinets white without sanding because we are currently living in our third fixer-upper home and I have already painted 10 sets of cabinets in our previous homes!

 You don’t have to worry about how to paint kitchen cabinets without brush strokes because I have a secret in this post that reveals a step-by-step DIY tutorial with how to paint kitchen cabinets like a pro.

 If you are wondering how to paint laminate kitchen cabinets, rest assured!
 Our cabinets are a combination of Plywood (the inside and the frame), Particle Board wrapped in Laminate (the doors), and Formica (the side under the bar).
 With all three of these materials to paint, I needed to choose the RIGHT paint for our kitchen cabinets.
 You can be sure that if your Kitchen cabinets are made with any of these materials, you can try the same paint that I used and have great results!

 What is the best paint brand for kitchen cabinets?